-This code will be used for any authorised non-medical reasons for a child's absence from school, i.e. - family funeral.
+This code will be used for any authorised non-medical reasons for a child's absence from school.
+Parents must request this leave of absence in advance and must be authorised by the Headteacher, who will determine the number of days a student can be absent from school i.e. - family funeral, family wedding, participation in a performance, approved part-time timetable.